scotws/LiaraForth/docs/INTERNALS.md

 ## The Data Stack

 The Data Stack (DS) starts at 00:02ff and grows downwards (towards 00:0000).
-The Data Stack Pointer (DSP) - the X register - points to the _current_ second element on the stack (Next On Stack, NOS).
+The Data Stack Pointer (DSP) - the X register - points to the _second_ element on the stack (Next On Stack, NOS), whereas the top entry (Top of Stack, TOS) is the A register.

 ## The Return Stack